Top steam iron brands

 Top-of-the-range Tefal steam irons

-These cost £60 and over, and are generally the most powerful models in the Tefal range.
+These cost £60 or more and are generally the most powerful models in the Tefal range.
 So they could be more suitable if you regularly iron your way through large piles of laundry.

 - You get an auto shut-off function as standard.